 Now more than ever, Cybersecurity professionals are exploring and understanding the SOAR solution market, with the goal of identifying the applicability of incorporating SOAR in their environment.
 In the cybersecurity industry, it is common practice to evaluate attack scenarios and security incidents according to a common taxonomy.
 The Lockheed Martin Cyber Kill Chain® is an example of an industry-standard framework that enhances the understanding of the progression of cyber attacks.
 Cyber analysts use these frameworks as guidance while executing their missions to protect against, detect, and respond to cyber threats.

 CyberSponse is the industry-leading patented security orchestration and automation incident response SOAR platform that fills the gap between automation-only and human dependent security organizations.
 The CyberSponse CyOPs™ SOAR platform enables analysts to efficiently evaluate threats by automating the collection of data from hundreds of enterprise security tools.
 The raw log data collected and pre-processed by SOAR is then presented to analysts in a concise, visually appealing way.
 This enables near real-time evaluation of an attacker’s progression in the attack lifecycle.
 In addition to presenting data to the analyst, SOAR documents this information as part of its incident management functionality.
 This approach ensures analytical outputs are available to all members of the team in real-time.

 The CyberSponse CyOPs™ SOAR platform creates proven value and ROI through a significant increase in efficiency, over traditionally manual analysis.
-There are seven phases of an attack where an analyst would have data to review to understand if a malicious actor was successful.
+Further, there are seven phases of an attack where an analyst would have data to review to understand if a malicious actor was successful.
 Let’s walk through a use case of a known threat actor actively targeting an organization with phishing emails and review the benefits [time, cost, accuracy, etc] the CyberSponse SOAR platform would provide.

 Step 1.
 Reconnaissance

 In this first phase during an attack, the malicious actor selects their target and performs reconnaissance to identify how to best target systems.
 Examples of this reconnaissance include crawling social media, search engines, company web pages, forums, etc. Generally, the actor doesn’t attack the victim network during this phase.